Living in Difficult Times – living in the shadow of COVID-19

 What better time than this to draw near to Jesus?
 And remember his words as spoken in John 16:33, “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”

-Of course, we will observe a number of changes in the service for safety’s sake.
+As before, we will observe a number of safety measures in the service.
 I know that there are varying levels of comfort in our congregation regarding gatherings with other people and appropriate safety measures.
 We are seeking to lean on the side of more protection rather than less, so that more people would be comfortable in attending.
 Please understand that our primary motivation is our love and respect for each other.
 While our protective measures may seem too restrictive to some of us, please consider that for others of us those same measures are barely adequate or even insufficient.

 It will be possible to attend a service at Trinity Vineyard without touching anything except for the bottom of your shoes on the floor and your backside on a pew or seat.

-Before coming to church, we ask that you make sure you and your family are healthy, without symptoms of COVID-19.
-If you have an elevated temperature or other symptoms, please take care of yourself, stay home, rest, and let us know so we can pray for your healing!
+Before coming to church, we ask that you make sure you and your family are healthy, without symptoms of Covid.
+If you have an elevated temperature or other symptoms or have tested positive, please take care of yourself, stay home, rest, and let us know so we can pray for your healing!

 When you arrive, a greeter will open the door for you.
 Another greeter will be inside and will wipe down the stair railing after your use.
 No bulletins will be handed out.